aivarasolutions/freightsync-tms-website/CHATBOT_SETUP.md

 - "What is FreightSync TMS?"
 - "How much does the Professional plan cost?"
 - "What integrations do you support?"
+- "What's the difference between LTL and FTL?"
+- "What are the biggest challenges in last-mile delivery?"
+- "What is a 3PL?"

 ## Customization
 To update chatbot knowledge, edit: `app/api/chatbot/route.ts` (SYSTEM_PROMPT section)